JonathanWilbur/mueller-report/volume1.md

 The parties negotiated a letter of intent during January and February 2014.
 296

-From January 2014 through November 2014, the Trump organization and Crocus Group discussed development plans for the Moscow project. sometime before January 24, 2014, the Crocus Group sent the Trump organization a proposal for a 800-unit, 194-meter building to be · constructed at an Agalarov-owned site in Moscow called "Crocus City," which had also been the site of the Miss universe pageant.
+From January 2014 through November 2014, the Trump organization and Crocus Group discussed development plans for the Moscow project.
+Sometime before January 24, 2014, the Crocus Group sent the Trump organization a proposal for a 800-unit, 194-meter building to be · constructed at an Agalarov-owned site in Moscow called "Crocus City," which had also been the site of the Miss universe pageant.
 297 In February 2014, Ivanka Trump met with Emin Agalarov